ulikoehler/YakDB/YakServer/doc/external-protocol.md

 In any case, the filters are compared in a case-sensitive way on a char-by-char basis.

 Regardless of filters, the scan will stop at the end key.

+**Scan flags:**
+OR combination of these flags (default: reset):
+* Bit 1: Invert scan.
+Set this flag to invert the scan direction.

 ##### Scan response: